Machon Chana: Student body

 Hundreds of women from all over the world study at the school annually.
 The backgrounds of the women attending the school vary with some arriving not knowing the Hebrew alphabet.

 Programs

 Machon Chana offers part-time and full-time options for students.
 Seminary students can study for a few days to years.
 Students can pursue online or dual degrees including bachelor and master degrees through partnerships with the Yeshiva Initiatives Educational Programs and Bellevue University.

 Machon Chana offers classes related to Hebrew, Yiddish, Jewish law, Jewish homes, Jewish ethics, and other topics related to Judaism.

+Machon Chana also operates Machon Tmimim, its men's division, which offers a full-time program of advanced Torah, Chassidus, and rabbinic studies for young men in Crown Heights, Brooklyn.